KFarrow11/norwich_science_festival_2025/README.md

 3. **Shiny App Integration**: Utilize the Shiny App for seamless and efficient data collection, showcasing technological advancements in the process.

 ### Instructions to Participants
-1. **Objective Explanation**: Construct the tallest structure possible within 60 seconds.
-The structure must stand on its own for at least 10 seconds after time ends.
+1. **Objective Explanation**: Construct the tallest structure possible within 30 seconds.
 2. **Start Signal**: Participants should wait for the start signal before beginning.
 3. **Initiate**: Start the timer with a signal (e.g., "3, 2, 1, Go!").
 4. **Building Phase**: Participants build their structures as tall as possible.
-5. **Timekeeping**: Use a stopwatch to track the 60-second limit.
+5. **Timekeeping**: Use a stopwatch to track 30-second limit.
-6. **End Signal**: Participants must stop building at the end of 60 seconds.
+6. **End Signal**: Participants must stop building at the end of 30 seconds.

 ### Data Analysis
 1. **Data Recording**: The Shiny App records the number of blocks used, participants' age, and favourite colour.